Government House, Wellington: Second Government House

-Despite being built of wood, the second Government House was an imposing structure distinguished by a tower; it was one of several mid-century houses influenced by Queen Victoria's Osbourne House.
-Designed by William Henry Clayton (1823-1877) and completed around 1871 the second Government House commanded expansive views over the city and harbour and provided a picturesque contrast with the adjacent Gothic styled Parliament Building complex.
+Despite being built of wood, the second Government House was an imposing structure distinguished by a tower.
+It was one of several mid-century houses influenced by Queen Victoria's Osbourne House.
+Designed by William Henry Clayton (1823–1877) and completed around 1871 the second Government House commanded expansive views over the city and harbour and provided a picturesque contrast with the adjacent Gothic styled Parliament Building complex.
 Its first occupant was Sir George Ferguson Bowen in 1873.

-All the succeeding governors resided in the new Clayton building, from Sir James Fergusson to Lord Plunkett from 1904.
-The social climate of the late 19th century required the governor to spend part of the year in other areas of the country – predominately Auckland, although for a while a third Government House was maintained in Christchurch.
-This pattern doubtless lent longevity to the fabric and decoration of each of the official residences, but relatively little furniture and other items were provided by the government – each successive governor had to provide his household with furniture, linen, china etc. from his own pocket (today the pattern is quite different - with each new incumbent only being required to provide personal items).
+All the succeeding governors resided in the new Clayton building, from Sir James Fergusson to Lord Plunket from 1904.
+The social climate of the late 19th century required the governor to spend part of the year in other areas of the country – predominately Auckland, although for a while a third Government House, Elmwood House, was maintained in Christchurch.
+This pattern doubtless lent longevity to the fabric and decoration of each of the official residences, but relatively little furniture and other items were provided by the government — each successive governor had to provide his household with furniture, linen, china etc. from his own pocket (today the pattern is quite different — with each new incumbent only being required to provide personal items).
 During its 34-year career as Government House the Clayton building was redecorated and added to but it entered the 20th century largely unaltered.

-Following the fire in the wooden Parliament Buildings in 1907, the then Governor General Lord Plunket offered the use of Government House to house both houses of Parliament until a replacement building could be built.
-In the interim the Plunketts decamped to Palmerston North between 1908 and 1910 where they resided in a house now called Caccia-Birch.
-Plunkett had been lobbying for a larger and more up-to-date residence to be provided by the Government, hopefully more distant from Parliament and with more private grounds.
+Following the fire in the wooden Parliament Buildings in 1907, the then Governor-General Lord Plunket offered the use of Government House to house both houses of Parliament until a replacement building could be built.
+In the interim the Plunkets decamped to Palmerston North between 1908 and 1910 where they resided in a house now called Caccia-Birch.
+Plunket had been lobbying for a larger and more up-to-date residence to be provided by the Government, hopefully more distant from Parliament and with more private grounds.

 Third Government House

 The Parliament Building fire nudged the government into commissioning a new Government House to be built.
 John Dickson-Poynder, 1st Baron Islington was the first governor-general to occupy in Government House, residing there from 1910 to 1912.

 Government House closed in October 2008 for a major NZ$44 million conservation and rebuilding project, and was reopened in March 2011.
-During the refurbishment the Governor General lived at Vogel House in Lower Hutt while in Wellington.
+During the refurbishment the governor-general lived at Vogel House in Lower Hutt while in Wellington.

 Grounds

 The house's grounds are much more private than the previous residence, totalling 12 ha.
 On one side the gardens border Alexandra Park and the Mt Victoria Town Belt giving the impression of even greater expansiveness.
-The scale of the ground has allowed a range of different landscapes to be developed: rockeries, flower gardens, lawn areas, and a splendid collection of mature trees.
+The scale of the ground has allowed a range of different landscapes to be developed: rockeries, flower gardens, lawn areas, and a collection of mature trees.
 All this contributes to it now being considered a garden of national significance, although there are few ornaments or sculptures to be seen.

 The extensive grounds also contain tennis and squash courts, a bomb shelter, four cottages and a visitor centre.